 The following morning, while gazing from the balcony we spot a change to the skyline since we were last in Samoëns, in the shape of a large covered ice rink.
 Beyond it the Grand Massif Express gondola lift is stirring from its slumbers, ready to haul skiers up the mountainside to Samoëns 1600, gateway to the vast Grand Massif ski domain.

 Fuelled for the long run

-It’s a fast lift; a little over six minutes and 2.26km later we ski off at the Tête de Saix (2118m).
-Up here we’re spoilt for choice, with red- and blue-graded descents back through the tree-line to the neighbouring villages.
+It’s a fast lift; a little over six minutes and 2.26km later we ski off at the Tête des Saix (2118m), which opens up possibilities for anyone who enjoys covering some distance.
+We’re spoilt for choice, with red- and blue-graded descents back through the tree-line to the neighbouring villages.
 If the snow cover is good there’s also the option of skiing back to the foot of an antique ‘egg’-style gondola serving Vercland, between Samoëns and Morillon.

 Running for cover

 Right now, though, it’s bitterly cold so we decide to put Flaine on hold until things have warmed up a little, and instead turn right to point our skis towards the terrain belonging to nearby Morillon 1100, the idea being to enjoy some of the more sheltered runs lower down among the forests.